timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 47-UNIFORM CODE OF MILITARY JUSTICE/SUBCHAPTER V-COMPOSITION OF COURTS-MARTIAL.md

   * (2) if a case is referred for trial as a capital case and, after the members are impaneled, the accused may no longer be sentenced to death, the number of members shall remain 12.

 ### §826.
 Art.
 26. Military judge of a general or special court-martial
 * (a) A military judge shall be detailed to each general and special court-martial.
+The Secretary concerned shall prescribe regulations providing for the manner in which military judges are detailed for such courts-martial and for the persons who are authorized to detail military judges for such courts-martial.
 The military judge shall preside over each open session of the court-martial to which he has been detailed.

 * (b) A military judge shall be a commissioned officer of the armed forces who is a member of the bar of a Federal court or a member of the bar of the highest court of a State and who is certified to be qualified, by reason of education, training, experience, and judicial temperament, for duty as a military judge by the Judge Advocate General of the armed force of which such military judge is a member.